Quantum many-body Jarzynski equality and dissipative noise on a digital quantum computer: Statistical fluctuations due to a finite number of measurements

 There are two generic ways for errors to occur.
 The first one is as a statistical error in $P_m$,

-The first term on the right-had-side is the probability distribution of the canonical ensemble.
-The second term denotes the error, with satisfies the sum rule $\sum_m \delta P_m=0$.
-For a large enough number of states, we can assume the errors to be independent; then they are described by a binomial distribution, and scale as
+The first term on the right-hand side in the above equation is the probability distribution of the canonical ensemble.
+The second term denotes the statistical error for the measurement probability of each state $\ket{m^\mathrm{i}}$, which satisfies the sum rule $\sum_m \delta P_m=0$.
+For a large enough number of states, we can assume the errors $P_m$ to be independent of one another and neglect this constraint.
+The statistical error of measurement probability for each state $\ket{m^\mathrm{i}}$ can be modeled by a binomial distribution: For each shot, we obtain this state with probability $\mathrm e^{-\beta E^\mathrm{i}_m} /Z_\mathrm{i}$ and measure another state with probability $1-\mathrm e^{-\beta E^\mathrm{i}_m} /Z_\mathrm{i}$; then the statistical uncertainty is given by the variance of the binomial distribution, and scales as

 where $s$ denotes the number of shots.
 This expression is the variance of a binomial distribution for an event occurring with probability ${\e^{-\beta E^\mathrm{i}_m}}/{Z_\mathrm{i}}$.